Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

 \subsubsection{Instrumental end-effector control}

 After the action mapping, we realize the surgical robot control with inverse kinematic (IK) and a PD controller.
-Specifically, given the target pose of the surgical instrument end-effector, the target joint angles of the surgical robot are calculated using the IK based on Denavit-Hartenberg (DH) parameters (listed in Table \ref{table:DH_PSMECM}, with $\theta_i$ and $d_i$ consistent with dVRK~\cite{d2021accelerating}).
-As the PSMs and ECM are 6 Degree-of-freedom (DOF) and 4 DOF with a remote center of motion (RCM), the analytical solutions for both of them exist.
+Specifically, given the target pose of the surgical instrument end-effector, the target joint angles of the surgical robot are calculated using the IK based on Denavit-Hartenberg (DH) parameters (which are consistent with dVRK~\cite{d2021accelerating}).
+As the PSMs and ECM are respectively 6 Degree-of-freedom (DOF) and 4 DOF with a remote center of motion (RCM), the analytical solutions for both of them exist.
 Given the target and current pose of the instrument, we enable the realistic and smooth movement control of the robot using position and velocity PD control.
 The error is designed as:

-And the discrete control system is formulated as:
+And the discrete control system~\cite{ang2005pid} is formulated as:

-where $\Delta u(t_k)=u(t_k)-u(t_{k-1})$ represents the system output action, $K_p$ and $K_d$ stand for proportional and integral gains, and $\Delta t$ is the time interval.
-To maximize the efficiency of high-frequent controlling communication between haptic and simulator, we leverage SWIG to directly warp the HD API of OpenHaptics (original Haptic SDK which is implemented using C/C++) into python to bridge the haptic device with our python-based environment.
+where $u(t_k)$ represents the system output action, $K_1$ and $K_2$ stand for proportional and integral gains, and $\Delta t$ is the time interval.
+To maximize the efficiency of high-frequent controlling communication between haptic input and simulator, we leverage SWIG~\cite{beazley1996swig} to directly wrap the HD API of OpenHaptics (original Haptic SDK which is implemented using C/C++) into Python to bridge the haptic device with our python-based environment.